michael-rowe/ai-in-hpe/content/prompting.md

 When you get into the habit of following up with generative AI, you'll quickly find yourself engaging in what feels like a natural conversation with an expert.

+### Zero-shot prompting

+In this approach you ask the model to complete a new task without giving it any prior examples.

+### Few-shot prompting

+You provide a few examples to establish a context for the model before giving it the actual task.

+For example, you might want to ask for an output in a certain style but you're not sure what that style might be called.
+In this case you could share an example of a style you like, or that you want it to emulate, and ask the model to describe that style.
+Then you can use that description of the style in your prompt.
+This works quite effectively with image generation prompts.

 ### Chain-of-thought prompting

 Chain-of-thought prompting is a method that improves the reasoning abilities of large language models by providing a series of intermediate reasoning steps as exemplars in prompting.
+You are essentially guiding the model through a logical progression or sequence.

+This is particularly useful for complex queries where the answer requires a series of steps or considerations.

 This method can improve performance on arithmetic, commonsense, and symbolic reasoning tasks for large language models.
 The gains in performance can be striking, surpassing even fine-tuned models and achieving new state-of-the-art results.